-Apple M2 Max 12 Core and Apple M1 Pro 8 Core are closely matched overall (within 4 points).
+Apple M2 Max 12 Core leads Apple M1 Pro 8 Core overall by 22 points (64 vs 42 out of 100).

 Apple M2 Max 12 Core stands out on Core Specifications Cores: 12, Core Specifications Threads: 12, Core Specifications Base Frequency: 3.7 GHz.